-4 The name and contact details of the SEND Co-ordinator.
+4. The name and contact details of the SEND Coordinator.

-The SENCO at Stone St Mary's is Miss Jayne Field- Deputy Headteacher, who is a qualified teacher and has been accredited the National Award for SEN Co-ordination.
+The SENCO at Stone St Mary's is Miss Jayne Field-Deputy Headteacher, who is a qualified teacher and has been accredited the National Award for SEN Coordination.

-Miss Field is available on 01322 382292 or fieldj@stone.kent.sch.uk Mrs Sands is also available as SEN Assistant on sandsn@stone.kent.sch.uk
+Miss Field is available on 01322 382292 or fieldj@stone.kent.sch.uk Mrs Sands is also available as SEN Assistant at sandsn@stone.kent.sch.uk

-5 Information about the expertise and training of staff in relation to children and young people with special educational needs and how specialist expertise will be secured.
+5. Information about the expertise and training of staff in relation to children and young people with special educational needs and how specialist expertise will be secured.